-Thomas V. Fraschillo has served as catalyst and mentor for the music profession in the area Wind Music for 44 years.
-His influence on extremely high standards of performance has be felt by virtually every wind music organization in the Southeast and his performances serve models throughout the world whether in the professional or academic arena.
-Through recordings, The Music of Luigi Zaninelli and University of Southern Mississippi Wind Ensem le LIVE IN ITALY (recorded in Italy with the USM Wind Ensemble), and his publishi conducting, and lecturing in the United States, Europe, Asia, and Australia, he is considered international musician/scholar.
-His publications, translations from the original Italian Alessandro Vessella's Studi di strumentazione (Instrumentation Studies), La Tecn dell'orchestra contemporanea (The Technique of Contemporary Orchestration), by Alessand Casella and Vittorio Mortari, and Orchestrare per fiati (Orchestrating for Winds) by Angelo Paola, all published by BMG Ricordi, Milan, have put his name in music libraries of the en English speaking world.
-The translation of the Casella/Mortari makes available an Engl version of probably the most significant music publication on writing for orchestra in Euro after the Second World War.
-Further Dr. Fraschillo serves as a frequent conductor and lectu in Italy as an American scholar.
-His most recent conducting in Italy has been with La bar la dell'esercito, the Italian Army Band from Rome.
-One of his most significant engagements with them occurred in the summer of 2002 and signaled a very important milestone for the Ital in
+Thomas V. Fraschillo has served as catalyst and mentor for the music profession in the area of Wind Music for 44 years.
+His influence on extremely high standards of performance has been felt by virtually every wind music organization in the Southeast and his performances serve as models throughout the world whether in the professional or academic arena.
+Through his recordings, The Music of Luigi Zaninelli and University of Southern Mississippi Wind Ensemble LIVE IN ITALY (recorded in Italy with the USM Wind Ensemble), and his publishing, conducting, and lecturing in the United States, Europe, Asia, and Australia, he is considered an international musician/scholar.
+His publications, translations from the original Italian of Alessandro Vessella's Studi di strumentazione (Instrumentation Studies), La Tecnica dell'orchestra contemporanea (The Technique of Contemporary Orchestration), by Alessandro Casella and Vittorio Mortari, and Orchestrare per fiati (Orchestrating for Winds) by Angelo De Paola, all published by BMG Ricordi, Milan, have put his name in music libraries of the entire English-speaking world.
+The translation of the Casella/Mortari makes available an English version of probably the most significant music publication on writing for orchestra in Europe after the Second World War.
+Further Fraschillo serves as a frequent conductor and lecturer in Italy as an American scholar.
+His most recent conducting in Italy was with La banda dell'esercito, the Italian Army Band from Rome.
+One of his most significant engagements with them occurred in the summer of 2002 and signaled a very important milestone for the Italian

-Army in that Dr. Fraschillo was the first American-born conductor to have been invited to appear in a public performance by what is considered Italy's most prestigious military concert band.
-The concert, with Dr. Fraschillo conducting, was the opening concert of the International Festival in Spoleto, "The Festival of Two Worlds, Festival dei due mondi."
-His appearance was enormously significent for conductors of bands in that the opening performance featured such international artists as Gian Carlo Menotti, the renowed composer who organized and began the event some 30 years ago, the Orchestra and Giuseppe Verdi Chorus of Milan with Ricar o Chailly conducting, and the famous Italian actress, Claudia Cardinale whose work was being displayed in a film retrospective.
+Army in that Fraschillo was the first American-born conductor to have been invited to appear in a public performance by what is considered Italy's most prestigious military concert band.
+The concert, with Fraschillo conducting, was the opening concert of the International Festival in Spoleto, "The Festival of Two Worlds, Festival dei due mondi."
+His appearance was enormously significant for conductors of bands in that the opening performance featured such international artists as Gian Carlo Menotti, the renowned composer who organized and began the event some 30 years ago, the Orchestra and Giuseppe Verdi Chorus of Milan with Ricardo Chailly conducting, and the famous Italian actress, Claudia Cardinale whose work was being displayed in a film retrospective.

-In 2005, the Melbourne, Australia, Summer Youth Music Program invited Dr. Fraschillo to be their guest conductor for a welk long session, and in 2006 he returned to be guest lecturer for the Australian Band and Orchestra Directors Association followed another week of guest conducting with the Melbourne group.
-Since 2006, he has returned four times to conduct the Summer Yo h Program.
-His performances in the Melbourne Town Hall received significant acclaim by critics in the Australian press, someth normally reserved for strictly professional performances.
-Dr. Fraschillo's work in the Pacific Rim has not been limited to Austral a, however, in that he has been invited to be a clinician and guest conductor in both Hong Kong and Singapore.
-In Singapore he has work with the Central Armed Forces Band on its Harmony II concert series and for the Wind Band Association as guest conductor a clinician.
-In Hong Kong, the Winter Band Festival at Disney has invited him twice to be their principal judge and clinician.
+In 2005, the Melbourne, Australia, Summer Youth Music Program invited Fraschillo to be their guest conductor for a week long session, and in 2006 he returned to be guest lecturer for the Australian Band and Orchestra Directors Association followed by another week of guest conducting with the Melbourne group.
+Since 2006, he has returned four times to conduct the Summer Youth Program.
+His performances in the Melbourne Town Hall received significant acclaim by critics in the Australian press, something normally reserved for strictly professional performances.
+His work in the Pacific Rim has not been limited to Australia, however, in that he has been invited to be a clinician and guest conductor in both Hong Kong and Singapore.
+In Singapore he worked with the Central Armed Forces Band on its Harmony II concert series and for the Wind Band Association as guest conductor and clinician.
+In Hong Kong, the Winter Band Festival at Disney invited him twice to be their principal judge and clinician.